lwqs93/MDL/README.md

 Code_of_the_MDL_model.py --- This file provides the code of the MDL model.

 # Python script explanation
-The MDL employ the datasets whch are preprocessed based on the file DATASET.txt, and the speed data and volume data are separated to form two input datasets
+The MDL employ the datasets whch are preprocessed based on the file DATASET.txt, and the speed data and volume data are separated to form two input datasets.

 create_dataset_input(data,look_back,look_ahead)----create the dataset for input